- Download our Moving to Belgium Guide (PDF)

 Business culture in Belgium

 The business culture in Belgium can be confusing due to the country's diversity.
 There are stark contrasts between its two predominant communities – the French-speaking Walloons and the Dutch-speaking Flemings.
-With 10 percent of the country's population being foreign-born, Belgium's business culture is further diversified.
+With almost 20 percent of the country's population being foreign born, Belgium's business culture is further diversified.

 Communication

 French, Dutch and German are the three official languages in Belgium.
-While both communities are traditionally from specific geographic regions, they coexist throughout much of the country.
+While each language is associated with a community traditionally from a specific geographic region, they coexist throughout much of the country.
 Expats doing business in Belgium shouldn't assume that the cultures of these different regions are interchangeable.

 It's very common for Belgians to be multilingual, especially when it comes to being able to speak French and Dutch.
-Depending on where they will be working in Belgium, expats may encounter language switching, while negotiations between businesspeople from different communities might also take place in English.
+Depending on where you will be working in Belgium, you may encounter language switching, while negotiations between businesspeople from different communities might also take place in English.

-Expats will need to be subtle, diplomatic and very patient in their business dealings.
-It would be a good idea to find out which language their associates are the most comfortable speaking before they meet.
+You'll need to be subtle, diplomatic, and patient in your business dealings.
+Ideally, you should find out which language your associates are most comfortable speaking before meeting.
 Some Belgians take great pride in their community and may be offended if they're spoken to in the wrong language, so sensitivity and understanding are paramount when dealing with language barriers.
 When in doubt, English is usually a good neutral option.

-Fleming business culture tends to follow a model similar to an egalitarian, industrious German and Dutch style, and businesses tend to be organised horizontally.
-Belgian-French business culture resembles that of France, with a strict hierarchical structure and significant emphasis on job titles and rank.
+Flemish business culture tends to follow a model similar to an egalitarian, industrious Dutch style, and businesses tend to be organised horizontally.
+Wallonian business culture, meanwhile, resembles that of France, with a strict hierarchical structure and significant emphasis on job titles and rank.

-A trait shared by all business cultures in Belgium is an insistence on compromise.
+A trait shared by all business cultures in Belgium is the high value placed on compromise.
 Belgian businesspeople see meeting halfway as a willingness to work together.
 This expectation is mirrored in the strong union culture in Belgium, which creates many demands on businesses.
 This is a point that expats should be prepared for if they intend to start their own business in the country.

 Meetings

 Business meetings in Belgium are conducted formally.
 Participants are expected to arrive punctually, and the meeting should be structured and efficient.
 It is essential to address people with their appropriate formal titles and use formal language, at least until invited to do otherwise.
-German and Flemish speakers are more likely to use English titles, while French speakers are more likely to use Monsieur, Madame or Mademoiselle
+German and Flemish speakers are more likely to use English titles, while French speakers may use Monsieur, Madame or Mademoiselle.

 Dos and don'ts of business in Belgium